A lot or a little?

 What parents need to know

-Parents need to know that You is a series about a charming and violent young man who stalks a young woman.
-He uses social media, like Facebook and Instagram, to help him.
-There's lots of cursing (only some of which is bleeped), including "d--k," "bitch," "bastard, "a--hole," "s--t," and "f--k."
-The series features many sexual situations, including simulated sex acts showing skin but no nudity.
-Aside from the systematic stalking, it also addresses domestic abuse, and violence includes bloody attacks with weapons like hammers.
+Parents need to know that You is a series about a charming and violent young man who stalks young women.
+Social media, such as Facebook and Instagram, are used to help him.
+There's lots of cursing including "d--k," "bitch," "bastard, "a--hole," "s--t," and "f--k."
+The series features many sexual situations, including skin-revealing simulated sex acts (but no frontal nudity).
+Aside from the systematic stalking, it also addresses domestic abuse and murder.
+Violent, bloody attacks with things like hammers are sometimes visible, as are gruesome injuries on bloody corpses.

 - Parents say